About St. James UCC

 God calls us to create positive and peaceful change and to work for social justice.
 Our progressive, open-minded, and welcoming environment attracts members from not only Hamburg, but members and friends from throughout the Southtowns and the greater Buffalo area.
 Plus, our online presence on Facebook Live allows our unique message to welcome and include members and friends from outside the local area.

 We celebrate the Sacrament of Holy Communion the first Sunday of every month, and we practice open communion.
 This means that all who are present are welcome to partake and participate, including people of all faiths and all ages.
+You do not have to be baptized or be a member of St. James UCC or any church to receive communion.
 No one is ever turned away from God's Table.
-A gluten-free option is made available for those who require it.
-In addition, our custom is to utilize grape juice instead of wine, because we are mindful of those who abstain from alcohol.
+(A gluten-free option is made available for those who require it.
+In addition, our custom is to utilize grape juice instead of wine, because we are mindful of those who abstain from alcohol.)

 You belong here.